kigh143/ghkatende/README.md

-# ghkatende is my personal website, a place where to show off my skills, tell people about myself and share knowlegde.
+# ghkatende is my personal website,

+a place where to show off my skills, tell people about myself and share knowledge.